 There are some excellent maps produced locally but these tend to come and go (presumably with the availability of funding) and you should enquire of local tourist authorities about these.
 Like many local maps they can also, frustratingly again, stop at the administrative border, even though there might be a major destination right next door many cyclists will be heading for.

 Where to buy maps for cycling in France

-One of the most impressive ranges for Englis-language maps is the Stanfords Travel Bookshop website (they deliver worldwide).
+One of the most impressive ranges for English-language maps is the Stanfords Travel Bookshop website (they deliver worldwide).
 They are an independent store and hold a good range of French mapping (alongside cycling guidebooks and general tourist guidebooks).
-You can find specific links below for each series:

 You can also check out the CartoVelo site, which carries maps and guidebooks in French, as well as German and Dutch.

 If you know which particular map and scale you want then there are a plethora of other online suppliers, including Amazon.